How does this medication work? What will it do for me?

-Rivaroxaban is also used to prevent stroke or blood clots in people with atrial fibrillation.
+Rivaroxaban is also used to prevent stroke or blood clots for people with atrial fibrillation.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.